itmacleod1995/Blackjack-Card-Game/README.md

 <img width="504" alt="Screen Shot 2022-03-10 at 7 43 51 AM" src="https://user-images.githubusercontent.com/54502182/157664581-d35d7bf2-62b4-43b8-9616-a84c966d1eef.png">

 This game assumes aces are low.
+Jack, Queen, and King are all valued at 10.
+This is a 52 card deck with 4 suites, 13 cards in each suite.